samuelaragaw1/EthiopianCalanderApp/Readme.txt

 - offseting the starting and ending day of the month[Done]
-- adjust the highliter for current date[Done] pugmue variation besed on year
+- adjust the highliter for current date[Done]
+- the day difference issue fix[still there is problem]
+- pugmue variation besed on year[Done]
+- pugme use for every year